-Access to HE enables adults without qualifications such as A levels to progress on to Higher Education.
+Access to HE enables adults (aged 19+) without qualifications such as A levels to progress on to Higher Education.
 The Access to HE Diploma is widely recognised by UK Universities and Colleges.
 In this pathway, you will study Human Biology, Psychology and Sociology.
 The lessons are taught every Tuesday evening (18.00-21.00) with one Saturday class a month (09.00-15.00).

 In addition to the compulsory Access subjects, you can attend Tutorial on a Tuesday evening at 17.00 and have the opportunity to meet with your personal tutor on a one-to-one basis to assist with HE applications.
-It is advised that you apply for the course between November 2018 and June 2019.
-This is because interviews start in February 2019 and the course is usually very popular.
+It is advised that you apply for the course between November 2021 and June 2022.
+This is because interviews start in February 2022 and the course is usually very popular.

 Many Access students feel they have not yet fully developed their potential and the programme offers them the chance to get to grips with the skills, knowledge and understanding necessary to succeed in Higher Education.

 These degree courses often require students to have GCSE Maths and English at Grade 4 or above (some will accept alternative Level 2 qualifications).
-Some midwifery courses now require Grade 4 (or higher) at Science GCSE as well.
+Students are therefore strongly recommended to research these entry requirements prior to applying for the Access programme.

 The Access programme is designed for students who wish to return to study with a view to going on to Higher Education.
 Most degree courses now require at least Level 2 Maths and English.
 Therefore you will need GCSE Maths and English at grade 9 - 4 (A* - C), or Level 2 Maths and English equivalent as a minimum before applying for this course.